1849

 White Beer grows in popularity.
 Here’s a look at the White Beer breweries of Oshkosh.

-The peak years for brewing in Winnebago County have arrived.
-The county has 11 breweries, an all-time high.
+Winnebago County has 11 breweries, an all-time high.
 Here’s a look at the locations of those breweries.

 Hop Farms are found everywhere in Winnebago County.
 More on that here and here.